autowarefoundation/autoware/planning/motion_velocity_smoother/README.md

 Note: velocity limit that requests larger than `nominal.jerk` is not applied.
 In other words, even if a sharp curve is planned just in front of the ego, no deceleration is performed.

+#### Apply steering rate limit

+It calculates the desired steering angles of trajectory points. and it applies the steering rate limit.
+If the (`steering_angle_rate` > `max_steering_angle_rate`), it decreases the velocity of the trajectory point to acceptable velocity.

 #### Resample trajectory

 It resamples the points on the reference trajectory with designated time interval.